-This fine, well-preserved calling or visiting card case is of chased silver, and is by the firm Wang Hing, one of southern China’s most well-known producers of Chinese export silverware in the late 19th and early 20th centuries.
+This fine, well-preserved calling or visiting card case is of chased silver, and is by the firm Wang Hing, one of southern China’s most well-known producers of Chinese export silver in the late 19th and early 20th centuries.

 Of elegant proportions, it is thin, and would be ideal to fit into a man’s top pocket without being too obtrusive or bulky.